cumbof/hdlib/README.md

 ## Usage

 The `hdlib` library provides two main modules, `space` and `arithmetic`.
 The first one contains constructors of `Space` and `Vector` objects that can be used to build vectors and the space that hosts them.
-The second module, calle `arithmetic`, contains a bunch of functions to operate on vectors.
+The second module, called `arithmetic`, contains a bunch of functions to operate on vectors.

 ```python
 from hdlib.space import Space, Vector